New music entrepreneur Jamal Edwards dies aged 31

 Mr Edwards gained fame from setting up new music platform SBTV – helping to launch a string of UK music careers.

-British entrepreneur Jamal Edwards has died at the age of 31, according to his manager.
+British entrepreneur Jamal Edwards has died at the age of 31, his manager has confirmed.

 Edwards gained fame from setting up new music platform SBTV – helping to launch a string of UK music careers including Dave and Jessie J.

-His mother was Loose Women presenter Brenda Edwards.
-In 2005, Brenda finished fourth place in the second series of the X Factor.

-Jamal is also an ambassador for the Prince’s Trust, a charity headed by the Prince of Wales.
+He was an ambassador for the Prince’s Trust, a charity headed by the Prince of Wales, and in 2014 he was awarded an MBE for his services to music.

 His manager told the PA news agency that Edwards died on Sunday morning.

-Bafta-winning actor writer, director, and producer Adam Deacon, known for his leading role in Kidulthood, said he was “heartbroken” about the death of SBTV founder Jamal Edwards.
+Bafta-winning actor writer, director, and producer Adam Deacon, known for his leading role in Kidulthood, said he was “heartbroken” about Edwards’ death.

 He said on Twitter: “Today I was on set when I found out the tragic news that my good friend Jamal Edwards had passed away and I’m honestly heartbroken.